 Who is on the MHACCCA Board of Directors?

 - Lisa Barry (Treasurer) although a new resident of the Eastern Shore, came to live in Nova Scotia from Ireland in 2008 with her husband and children.
-Lisa is a Certified Professional Bookkeeper and has a bookkeeping and tax business with offices in Musquodoboit Harbour and Dartmouth.
+Lisa is a Certified Professional Bookkeeper and operates LBN Bookkeeping, a bookkeeping and tax preparation business with offices in Musquodoboit Harbour and Dartmouth.
 She has served as Treasurer on the Boards of Windsor Junction Community Centre (5 years) and Dartmouth Work Activity Society (2 years).

 - Debbie Stevens was born and raised in the West Island of Montreal where she worked in Customs Brokerage.
 In 2015 she started teaching customs and transportation at several Ontario colleges.
 She is blessed with woodworking skills making furniture and turning bowls, however now focusing on small pieces.
 In May of 2018, she took the plunge, fulfilled a life-long dream to live on the ocean and became an entrepreneur, opening Seaside Crafts, Antiques and Collectibles in Musquodoboit Harbour.
 She looks forward to spending many years in the harbour, running her shop and traveling around the Maritimes meeting great people and buying unique items.